DOI-USGS/planetary-sdi/content/moon/standards/data_examples.md

     ID["IAU", 30130, 2015]]
 ```

-This example uses the lunar spherical datum, with ocentric latitudes, the IAU defined ellipsoid radii, and standard PROJ lat/lon ordering and definitions.
+This example uses the lunar spherical datum, with ocentric (in this case the same as ographic) latitudes, the IAU WGCCRE defined ellipsoid radii (in this case a spherical radius), and standard PROJ lat/lon ordering and definitions.
 This is a projection for a North Polar, Stereographic projection centered on the pole.

 Data providers can choose to provide data with a WKT string that does not have a short code (i.e., `IAU_2015:30130`).
 Why might one do this?
-With high resolution data, it is often preferable to use locally centered projections.
-When providing data this way, no short code exists and data providers are cautioned to be careul to specify a valid WKT string.
+With high resolution data, for example at a landing site, it is often preferable to use locally centered projections.
+When providing data this way, no short code exists and data providers are cautioned to be careful to specify a valid WKT string.
 One can run [`projinfo`](https://proj.org/en/9.3/apps/projinfo.html) as a tool for starting to validate a custom WKT projection definition.

 For providers wishing to use `proj:json`, the same [`projinfo`](https://proj.org/en/9.3/apps/projinfo.html) command can be used to perform a conversion.